petr7555/tdt4259-individual-assignment/design-doc.md

 If you're A/B testing, how will you assign treatment and control (e.g., customer vs. session-based) and what metrics will you measure?
 What are the success and [guardrail](https://medium.com/airbnb-engineering/designing-experimentation-guardrails-ed6a976ec669) metrics?

+Validation and experimentation: Explain how you’ll evaluate models offline.
+Explain your choice of evaluation metrics(s)

 ### 5.5.
 Human-in-the-loop

 How will you incorporate human intervention into your ML system (e.g., product/customer exclusion lists)?

+Human-in-the-loop: Indicate how human intervention can be incorporated into your system.

 ## 6. Implementation